 Other Parts to Examine

 Last on the list are other functional parts that complete an umbrella and give it full functionality.
-First up is the umbrella rod, which should be round and bright with no signs of shelling, desoldering or cracking.
-The outer top, also known as the ferrule, should be flat, not sharp and should have no holes, otherwise, the umbrella will leak.
+First up is the umbrella rod, which should be round and bright with no signs of shelling, desoldering, or cracking.
+The outer top, also known as the ferrule, should be flat, not sharp, and should have no holes, otherwise, the umbrella will leak.

-When it comes to the handle, which should be made with performance, comfort and appearance should be in mind, being the part that users will be in contact with the most.
+When it comes to the handle, which should be made with performance, comfort, and appearance should be in mind, being the part that users will be in contact with the most.
 Hence, it should look great (which is subjective) as well as firm and motionless.

 It should also be big enough to handle without straining, even for users with big hands.
 Lastly, the handle should not loosen or shake after opening the umbrella.
-If it does that during the preliminary testing process, imagine how bad it will get after being used a couple times.
+If it does that during the preliminary testing process, imagine how bad it will get after being used a couple of times.

 After evaluating the products on offer by different suppliers to see which ones meet your specifications and requirements, you can now proceed to evaluate the suppliers themselves.
-Here, the focus is on selecting the best supplier from your shortlist based on careful consideration of their documentation, product quality and other factors such as:
+Here, the focus is on selecting the best supplier from your shortlist based on careful consideration of their documentation, product quality, and other factors such as:

 • Price per unit – It should be favorable

-• Supplier reputation – Based on customer reviews, opinions from industry stakeholders as well as from credible media outlets.
+• Supplier reputation – Based on customer reviews, and opinions from industry stakeholders as well as from credible media outlets.

 • Communication – What are the channels of communication?
 Does the company reply to emails fast enough?
 Are they open and honest in their responses to queries?